Aryan-Chharia/Computer-Vision-Projects/Defective Captcha Image Recognition/readme.md

 This project demonstrates how to apply a VisionEncoderDecoder model for OCR tasks, specifically for CAPTCHA decoding.
 The model shows promising results, although real-world CAPTCHA complexity may require further tuning and dataset expansion.

----

-This `README.md` provides an overview of the project's purpose, setup, model details, usage instructions, and example output.
-Adjustments can be made based on your specific needs or project structure.